rabbitmq/rabbitmq-website/site/access-control.md

  * authentication ("authn") backends: they determine client identity and decide whether the client should be allowed to connect
  * authorisation ("authz") backends: they determine whether an identified (authenticated) client is authorized to perform a certain operation

 It is possible and common for a plugin to provide both backends.
-The available tier 1 plugins which provide both authentication and authorisation backends are:
+RabbitMQ ships with the following [built-in plugins](./plugins.html) which provide both authentication and authorisation backends:

 * [LDAP](ldap.html)
 * [HTTP](https://github.com/rabbitmq/rabbitmq-auth-backend-http)

-The available tier 1 alternative authorisation backend plugins are
+The following built-in plugins provide authorisation backend implementations:

 * [OAuth2](oauth2.html)
 * [AMQP 0.9.1](https://github.com/rabbitmq/rabbitmq-auth-backend-amqp)